All American Triple Loop: History

 The coaster first operated as Dreier Looping in 1984.
 Dreier Looping was one of many massive Schwarzkopf traveling coasters to make its debut during this period of time, alongside units including the famed Alpina Bahn, Olympia Looping, Doppel Looping, and Thriller traveling coasters.
 Dreier Looping, which is German for "Triple Loop", also became the first roller coaster to feature three vertical loops.
 It was purchased by showman Rudolf Barth, and operated on the German fair circuit for 12 years.
 Dreier Looping made its last fairground stop in 1996.

 The coaster was then purchased by the recently opened Sunway Lagoon in Malaysia, where it operated as Triple Loop Coaster; a complete English translation of the German name "Dreier Looping".
 It was also outfitted with a pink and white colour scheme.
 Despite its renovations to fit in at the park, it was placed for sale during the 1999 season and promptly removed.

 Its next stop would be at the Flamingo Land park in North Yorkshire, England.
 They had bought the coaster in June 1999, and was rechristened as the Magnum Force.
 It adopted a white and red paint scheme, although much of the ride's taller portions were painted completely white, presumably to blend in with the skyline a little more.
 It was put up for sale in 2005 alongside Bullet, another Schwarzkopf looping coaster in the park, and both were promptly removed after the 2005 season.
 They were replaced by Kumali, which debuted the next year and primarily utilizes Bullet's site.
 As of 2020, the Magnum Force plot of land has remained empty.

 Magnum Force would then be sold to La Feria Chapultepec Mágico in Mexico City, Mexico.
 In order to accommodate it, the park's existing Ratón Loco had to be relocated to the park's lower level.
 It was outfitted with a brand new yellow-white-blue paint scheme and rechristened Montaña Infinitum (Mountain Infinitum).
 Around 2014, it would be renamed Montaña Triple Loop (Triple Loop Mountain), and later Quimera in 2017, receiving another repaint in the meantime.

 2019 accident

 On September 28, 2019, the derailment of the last car at an approximate height of 33 ft (10 m) resulted in 5 injuries and 2 deaths.
 This accident was much like that of another Schwarzkopf looping coaster, Mindbender.
 This accident lead to government officials investigating the park, who found that design flaws and little-to-no maintenance on the ride were to blame.
 The coaster's track, supports, and trains had also deteriorated due to the coaster being run much faster than it was intended to be.
 On October 13, the Mexican amusement park authorities announced the indefinite closure of the park, and revoked their operational license.
-La Feria reopened in 2024 as Aztlan, an urban park with less emphasis on rides.
+La Feria reopened in 2024 as Aztlán, an urban park with less emphasis on rides.